Back pain is a massive problem worldwide

 The significant benefits both economically and therapeutically speak for themselves.

-From the technological point of view, it’s quite interesting that the exercise program in this study utilised the previous generation David Spine Solution devices.
+From the technological point of view, it’s quite interesting that the exercise program in this study utilized the previous generation David Spine Solution devices.
 Even though the devices are biomechanically superb, they are not equipped with the intelligent EVE technology.

 Data from our client’s clinic in the USA shows a clear improvement in pain reduction results just by implementing EVE technology in the devices.
 The average VAS pain level decreased 18% in 24 sessions with EVE (n=261) compared to non-EVE group (n=454).
 Thus, It would be fascinating to see how much the therapeutic and economic effectiveness of the back exercise program would increase when utilizing our latest technology with all the sophistication of the EVE system.
 We know that the quality of the training and the motivation of the patients increase significantly when adding a real-time biofeedback system to a rehabilitation device.
 Only then the dosage of an exercise can be prescribed accurately – like a medicine should be prescribed.

 Müller G, Pfinder M, Clement M, Kaiserauer A, Deis G, Waber T, Rieger S, Schwarz D, Heinzel-Gutenbrunner M, Straif M, Bös K, Kohlmann T. Therapeutic and economic effects of multimodal back exercise: A controlled multicentre study.
 J Rehabil Med.
 2018 Nov 8. doi: 10.2340/16501977-2497.

 The original publication can be found here: https://www.ncbi.nlm.nih.gov/pubmed/30406268